Mad-Chemist/voter-registration-check/README.md

 npm install

-# Run selenium script once manually
-node index.js

-# For testing, build with electron
+# For testing without app build

-./node_modules/.bin/electron .
+npm start

+# Packaging application

+npm run build

+# Reset PhantomJS / Selenium (Tested on Mac only)

+npm run reset

 # Known ToDos:

-* Use Electron to generate exe / dmg / app files to run application on click
+* -Use Electron to generate exe / dmg / app files to run application on click-
   * Ideally application would just be an icon in taskbar, option to update voter information would spawn current spawn-form.js
   * Ideally application would run on state's script on a timer, and throw notification if user becomes unregistered
 * spawn-form.js